-Warning: Do not shut down Windows while the file is being compacted.
-This could cause your .nod file to become unstable.
+Warning:Do not shut down Windows while the file is being compacted.
+This could cause your .nod file to become unstable

-- External file editors.
+- Edit locked objects.
+You can override locking permissions on a site by selecting this option.
+This allows you to edit a site without having to unlock each locked piece individually. - External file editors.
 You can select default applications for editing .html, .gif, and .jpg files from within NetObjects Fusion.
 You launch the default HTML editor by right-clicking the external HTML's icon in Page view and selecting Open File In External Editor from the shortcut menu.
 You launch the default image editor by right-clicking the image in Page view or Style view or the image name in Assets view, and selecting Open File In External Editor from the shortcut menu.
 To choose an external file editor, click Browse and find the file that launches the application. - Auto-generated image output.
 In most cases, when you add an image to a SiteStyle, crop an image, tile an image, rotate an image, create a transparent GIF, or add text to a shape or picture, NetObjects Fusion generates a new file, referred to as an auto-generated image.
 You can minimize the time it takes for the images to download by setting the Auto-generated image output.
 You can create output settings in Site view or in the Picture Properties palette.
-See "Optimizing Images" on page 191. - Measurement units.
+See "Optimizing Images" on page 193. - Measurement units.
 Choose the measurement unit you want to use as you build your site.
 Choose pixels for the most consistent results independent of monitor resolution.